Projects

 • NLP for dialectal/non-standard language data.
 You are welcome to propose thesis projects related to processing dialectal or non-standard language data.
 Selected example projects are given below.
 Please include the following information in your application: (1) the dialect(s)/language(s) you are interested in working with and your familiarity with them, (2) one or more NLP tasks you would be interested in working on, (3) links to relevant datasets (some starting points for finding datasets: Germanic low-resource languages/dialects – Blaschke et al. 2023 (web overview), regional languages of Italy – Ramponi 2024, Arabic dialects – Guellil et al. 2021) and/or details on what kind of data you would like to collect/annotate, and (4) what focus you are most interested in (modelling/engineering, linguistically motivated error analysis, etc. – you are very welcome to pitch specific research questions here).
 General reference: Zampieri et al. 2020.
 Level: BSc or MSc.

-• :hourglass_flowing_sand: Analyzing dialect identification systems.
+• Analyzing dialect identification systems.
 How well can we automatically discern between different closely related language varieties, and do the features that are relevant to the success of an automatic classifier correlate with those that linguists would describe?
 You can decide on the language varieties to be included in the thesis, provided that high-quality, accessible corpora are available.
 (See above for starting points for finding datasets.
 If you prefer to work with a language not covered in these overviews, please contact us early on.)
-You can also decide which thematic focus/foci the thesis should have: (i) linguistic analysis of the data and classifier output; (ii) applying interpretability methods to the classifier output (in conjunction with focus i); (iii) comparing different kinds of input representations and ML architectures.
+You can also decide which thematic focus/foci the thesis should have: (i) linguistic analysis of the data and classifier output; (ii) applying interpretability methods to the classifier output (in conjunction with focus i); (iii) comparing different kinds of input representations and ML architectures, including speech.
 The specific focus and level of detail will depend on your background and skills as well as the degree (BSc vs. MSc).
 Additional references: Gaman ea.
 2020 and other VarDial shared task papers for literature on automatic dialect identification, Nerbonne ea.
 2021 and Wieling & Nerbonne 2015 for introductions to dialectometry; Madsen ea.
 2022 and Barredo Arrieta ea.
 2020 for overviews of interpretability methods.
 Level: BSc or MSc.

-• :hourglass_flowing_sand: Slot and Intent Detection for Low-Resource Dialects.
+• Slot and Intent Detection for Low-Resource Dialects.
 Digital assistants are becoming wide-spread, yet current technology covers only a limited set of languages.
 How can we best do zero-shot transfer to low-resource language variants without standard orthography?
 Reference: van der Goot et al., 2021 and VarDial 2023 SID4LR.
 Create a new evaluation dataset of a low-resource language variant you speak, and investigate how to best transfer to it.
 Topics: Transfer Learning, Cross-linguality, Dataset annotation (Particularly suited for students interested in covering their own language or dialect not yet covered by existing systems including local dialects, e.g. Austrian, Low Saxon, Sardinian dialects or others).
-Level: MSc or BSc.
+Level: MSc.

-• :hourglass_flowing_sand: Creating a dialectal dependency treebank or POS-tagged corpus.
+• Creating a dialectal dependency treebank or POS-tagged corpus.
 Create a small Universal Dependencies (UD; de Marneffe et al. 2021) treebank in a dialect, regional language or other low-resource language that you are familiar with.
 For a less time-intensive project, it is also possible to only annotate part-of-speech (POS) tags (otherwise: POS tags + dependencies) and complement the project with something else.
 This project requires a strong interest in linguistics and syntax.
 You will need to read up on UD’s annotation guidelines and independently seek out relevant linguistic literature on your chosen language.
 You also evaluate parsers/POS taggers on your new dataset in a cross-lingual transfer set-up and, time permitting, you might also train your own parsers.
 Ideally, the project leads to contributing a new treebank to the UD project.
 Examples of similar corpora: Siewert et al. 2021, Hollenstein & Aepli 2014, Cassidy et al. 2022, Lusito & Maillard 2021.
 Tutorial for UD newcomers.
 Level: BSc or MSc.

-• :hourglass_flowing_sand: Transfer or translate: how to better work with dialectal data.
+• Transfer or translate: how to better work with dialectal data.
 Demands for generalizing NLP pipelines to dialectal data are on the rise.
 Given current LLMs trained in hundreds of languages, there are two common approaches.
 The first approach is to translate (or normalize) dialectal data to its mainstream counterpart and apply pipelines to the translated mainstream counterpart.
 Such an approach can benefit from the bigger amount of unannotated and annotated data in the mainstream variant but suffers from error propagation in the pipeline.
 The second transfer approach is to annotate a small amount of dialectal data and few-shot transfer (finetune) models on the dialect.
 This involves more dialectal annotation as well as collected unannotated dialectal data.
 Reference: Zampieri et al. 2020.
 For a BSc thesis, you would choose an NLP task (e.g., syntactic or semantic parsing, sentiment or stance detection, QA or summarization, etc.) and a specific dialect, compare performances of fewshot versus translation approaches quantitatively, and conduct a qualitative error analysis on the difficult cases.
 For MSc, the research needs to scale up either to multiple dialects (in the same or across different language families) or to multiple NLP tasks.
 Level: BSc or MSc.

 V2: High-Quality Information Extraction and Retrieval, Data-centric NLP